How to Stay Cool While Camping in the Summer

 Camp Near Water

 Whether staying in a private campground or boondocking at a remote location, set up camp near water whenever possible.
-Lakes, rivers, and streams will bring the ambient temperature down a few degrees, making all the difference when spending time outdoors.
+Lakes, rivers, and streams help bring the ambient temperature down a few degrees, which may not seem like much, but can be the difference between staying comfortable.
+When the thermometer starts to inch up towards 100ºF, every little bit of help is appreciated, even if it is only a degree or two of difference.

 Go for a Swim